zuri-training/Team-64_Favicon-Gen/Oritsejolomisan Afinotan Contribution.md

--Tutorial Page frontend Implementation
+-Tutorial Page frontend Implementation:
 I worked on the frontend for the Tutorial page, by implementing the designs with HTML, CSS and javascript.
 Fully responsive as well.
 More information about this is on the issue link below. https://github.com/zuri-training/Team-64_Favicon-Gen/issues/13 The latest commit: https://github.com/zuri-training/Team-64_Favicon-Gen/commit/20367107a4eb60731ba9bc8b46477aba6af5d19c

--Saved Drafts page frontend implementation
+-Saved Drafts page frontend implementation:
-I worked on the frontend for the Tutorial page, by implementing the designs with HTML, CSS and javascript.
+I worked on the frontend for the Saved drafts page, by implementing the designs with HTML, CSS and javascript.
 Fully responsive as well.
 More information about this is on the issue link below. https://github.com/zuri-training/Team-64_Favicon-Gen/issues/71 Also, the branch which contained the commits for this task https://github.com/zuri-training/Team-64_Favicon-Gen/tree/saved_favicons